+Figure 10: Maintenance process overview

 Ensure data quality of applications in MEGA

 Report: On a quarterly basis the Corporate Tools unit creates a report regarding completeness of application data of the “mandatory” fields and sends a Reminder E-Mail to all product MEGA contacts; however, the products will take care of everything else.
 The reports will be sent at the beginning of an quarter.